thu-tram/mangg-may-tinh/special-topics/host-networking.md

 # Host Networking

+Note (Nov 14, 2024): This section is out of sync with the new Host Networking lecture presented in Fall 2024.
+We'll try to update it soon, but no promises.

 ## What is Host Networking?

 Traditionally, the bottleneck of the network is inside the network infrastructure, not at the end hosts.
 However, in modern high-performance datacenters, as network performance demand continues to increase, the end hosts are struggling to keep up with the demand.